ably/ably-asset-tracking-swift/README.md

 - the [Asset Publishing example app](PublisherExample/)
 - the [Asset Subscribing example app](SubscriberExample/)

 To build the apps you will need to specify credentials properties.
+Create a file called `Secrets.xconfig` in the root project directory (You can copy `Example.Secrets.xcconfig`, e.g. using `cp Example.Secrets.xcconfig Secrets.xcconfig`) and update the following values in the file:

+- `ABLY_API_KEY`: Used by publishing and subscribing example apps to authenticate with Ably using basic authentication.
+Not recommended in production.
+- `MAPBOX_ACCESS_TOKEN`: Used to access Mapbox Navigation SDK/ APIs.

 ## Development